+Freshman Seminar students are able to take their first college course as part of their Freshman Seminar class.
+Senior Exit Interviews are required for all Seniors.
+During the interview, students present their portfolio to a community panel or panelist for feedback.
+The Get Focused/Stay Focused curriculum is utilized in 9th and 10th grade to support the development of the 4-year college and career plan.
 NOVA purchased Learning in the Fast Lane by Suzy Pepper-Rollins for all teaching staff.
-Instructional strategies from the book have been presented in professional learning sessions throughout the year. \$57,547 Y 3.b Professional Learning and Coaching Other professional learning will include a focus on 4 Keys to College and Career Readiness, Super Strong Inventory, academic language across content areas, Renaissance STAR training, AP workshops/conferences, and culturally responsive teaching.
+Instructional strategies from the book have been presented in professional learning sessions throughout the year. \$24,547 N 21- Professional Learning and NOVA purchased Foundation Day - A Visible Learning Resource Guide by Raymond L. Smith for all staff and had a full day of professional development to support visible learning practice campus wide.
+3.b Coaching Other professional learning will include a focus on 4 Keys to College and Career Readiness, Super Strong Inventory, academic language across content areas, Renaissance STAR training, AP workshops/conferences, and culturally responsive teaching.
 Implementation of professional learning and teacher efficacy are supported through frequent observation and coaching cycles with teachers.
 3.c College Program Implementation The incentive to take college classes while in high school is a key component of the early college model and one of the strategies for learning loss as well.
 Students have access to both the comprehensive offerings at the high school level as well as an extensive menu of offerings at our college partner, Santa Ana College.
-The counseling department manages the enrollment process and processes fees associated with the college program. \$20,965 Y 3.d Rigorous Curriculum All core courses will show, through their alignment to UCOP standards and the Curriculum Maps, that they are aligned to all state and federal standards.
-Curricular materials for Science will reflect NGSS alignment and implementation. \$109,135 Y NOVA offers a wide variety of AP courses that support the development of our college going culture and mindset.
-Students who pass AP exams receive college credit.
-3.e Technology Supports College and career preparation and planning is supported through a myriad of technology tools including hardware, software, and subscriptions. \$147,521 Y
+The counseling department manages the enrollment process and processes fees associated with the college program. \$60,928 Y All core courses will show, through their alignment to UCOP standards and the Curriculum Maps, that they are aligned to all state and federal standards.
+Curricular materials for Science will reflect NGSS alignment and implementation. \$97,547 Y 3.d Rigorous Curriculum NOVA offers a wide variety of AP courses that support the development of our college going culture and mindset.
+Students who pass AP exams receive college credit. h455 ••• 3.e Technology Supports College and career preparation and planning is supported through a myriad of technology tools including hardware, software, and subscriptions. \$155,757 Y